xtdb-labs/learn-crux-datalog-today/master.md

 (require '[crux.api :as crux])
 ```

 Next we need some data.
-Crux interpets maps as "documents", which require no pre-defined schema, they only need a valid ID attribute.
+Crux interprets maps as "documents", which require no predefined schema, they only need a valid ID attribute.
 In the data below (which is defined using edn, and fully explained in the section) we are using negative integers as IDs and any top-level attributes that refer to these integers can be interpreted in an ad-hoc way and traversed by the query engine - this capability is known as "schema-on-read".

 This vector of maps contains two kinds of documents, documents relating to people (actors and directors), and documents relating to movies.
 As a convention to aid human interpretation, all persons have IDs like `-1XX` and all movies have IDs like `-2XX`.
 Many ID value types are supported, such as strings and UUIDs, which may well be more appropriate in a real application.